Today’s Bible reading and an excerpt

 Count Lev Nikolayevich Tolstoy was the fourth of five children born to a family of old Russian nobility in 1828.
 His mother died while he was young, so he and his siblings were in the care of his aunt.
-His father died next, followed by the his aunt and caretaker.
+His father died next, followed by his aunt and caretaker.
 He and his siblings moved under the care of another relative.

-Tolstoy struggled school.
+Tolstoy struggled in school.
 He eventually became a farmer until his brother convinced him to join the military, where his writing began to develop.
 He grew into one of the most celebrated novelists of all time.
 His two greatest works War and Peace and Anna Karenina are considered masterpieces.

 During the last 30 years of his life, his richest spiritual work and international movement-building flowered.
 In 1894 his magnum opus The Kingdom of God Is Within You inspired practitioners of non-violent resistance, as it continues to do.
-Gandhi cited this last book as one of the three texts that most influenced him.
+Gandhi cited the book as one of the three texts that most influenced him.
 The two developed a relationship in which Tolstoy strongly urged nonviolence as a means of social change.

 Tolstoy’s beliefs and regular visits from disciples plagued his wife.
 He finally fled with his daughter and began an incognito pilgrimage that he was never able to complete.
 He died on this day in 1910.

 On revolution: There can be only one permanent revolution—a moral one; the regeneration of the inner man.
 How is this revolution to take place?
 Nobody knows how it will take place in humanity, but every man feels it clearly in himself.
 And yet in our world everybody thinks of changing humanity, and nobody thinks of changing himself.